Early registration. A special advisement and early registration

 page, a grade of W will be assigned by the registrar unless a grade of

-WF has already been assigned by the registrar for excessive absences.
+WF has already been assigned by the instructor for excessive absences.
 A

-assignment of a WF grade by submitting to the Office of the Registrar
+assignment of a WF grade by submitting to the Academic Advisor,

 required learning support course with a grade of W while remaining in